Blue singer Lee Ryan apologises for airport arrest after ‘acting inappropriately’

 “As it has been well documented, I have always had my struggles with alcohol and often say or do silly things as a result of that, which in turn has caused problems for myself and those around me.
 For that I want to apologise to everyone I have upset or offended.”

-The singer admitted that he had “acted inappropriately on a flight to London” and discolsed that he was seeking professional help.
+The singer admitted that he had “acted inappropriately on a flight to London” and disclosed that he was seeking professional help.

 “I want to say sorry to the airline staff, everyone on the flight, as well as my band mates, my family and our fans,” he wrote.